kcudding/ecotheory.github.io/teach/652modelselecttext.md

 | **logistic**   | 3            | 35.225   | **76.4** |**0.57**|
 | theta-logistic | 4            | 35.174   | 78.3  | 0.22|

 Since these weights sum to 1, they can be interpreted as the probability that a given model is the best one, given the data and the set  of candidate models (e.g., Burnham & Anderson, 2001).
 Thus, the strength of evidence in favor of one model over the other is obtained by dividing their Akaike weights.
-So comparing the logistic model and theta-logistic we have $$\frac {w_{Log}}{w_{Theta}}=\frac {.57}{.22}=2.6,$$ indicating that the logistic model is about 2.6 times more likely than the next best model.
+So comparing the logistic model and theta-logistic we have $$\frac {w_{Log}}{w_{Theta}}=\frac {.57}{.22}=2.6,$$ indicating that the logistic model is about 2.6 times more likely than the next best

-### References
-Akaike, H. (1973).
-Information theory and an extention of the maximum likelihood principle.
-In _2nd Inter.
-Symp. on information Theory_.
-Akademiai Kiado.

-Anderson, D. R., Burnham, K. P., & Thompson, W. L. (2000).
-Null hypothesis testing: problems, prevalence, and an alternative. _The Journal of Wildlife Management_,_64_, 912-923.

-Anderson, D., & Burnham, K. (2004).
-Model selection and multi-model inference. _Second edition_.
-NY: Springer-Verlag.

-Burnham, K. P., & Anderson, D. R. (2001).
-Kullback-Leibler information as a basis for strong inference in ecological studies. _Wildlife Research_, _28_(2), 111-119.

-Edwards, A. W. (1974).
-The history of likelihood. _International Statistical Review/Revue Internationale de Statistique_,_42_, 9-15.

-Harrison, S. (1991).
-Local extinction in a metapopulation context: an empirical evaluation. _Biological Journal of the Linnean Society_, _42_(1-2), 73-88.